 March is one of the best months to visit Death Valley National Park before the summer heat makes a visit here unbearable.
 It can already get quite warm during the day, but the nights and the mornings are still cool making it a perfect time of the year to explore Death Valley deeper.

 The chance of seeing the superbloom of yellow wildflowers is another great reason to visit Death Valley in March!
 Depending on the rainfall and temperatures, flowers might start to bloom in the second half of February at lower elevations already.
-But coming in March, gives you a better chance to see them at different areas in the park.
+But coming in March, gives you a better chance to see them in different areas in the park.

 There’s a lot more to see and do in Death Valley than it looks at first sight and if you hike, you can easily spend a few days here.
 But also if you don’t hike, you can see a lot just by driving the scenic roads and stopping at the most impressive viewpoints.